-When we extract and burn fossil fuels such as coal or petroleum, we cause the release of carbon dioxide (CO2) and other heat-trapping "greenhouse gases" into the atmosphere.
+When we extract and burn fossil fuels such as coal or petroleum, we cause the release of carbon dioxide carbon dioxide and other heat-trapping “greenhouse gases” into the atmosphere.

-Though natural amounts of CO2 have varied from 180 to 300 parts per million (ppm), today's CO2 levels are around 400 ppm.
-That's 40% more than the highest natural levels over the past 800,000 years.
+Though natural amounts of carbon dioxide have varied from 180 to 300 parts per million (ppm), today’s levels are around 400 ppm.
+That’s 40% more than the highest natural levels over the past 800,000 years.

-We also can tell that the additional CO2 in the atmosphere comes mainly from coal and oil because the chemical composition of the CO2 contains a unique fingerprint.
+We also can tell that the additional carbon dioxide in the atmosphere comes mainly from coal and oil because the chemical composition of the carbon dioxide contains a unique fingerprint.

 Losing forests makes it worse

-Clearing forests also releases large amounts of CO2.
-On top of that, plants and trees use CO2 to grow.
-Worldwide deforestation means we don't have as many trees to absorb the extra CO2.
+Clearing forests also releases large amounts of carbon dioxide.
+On top of that, plants and trees use it to grow.
+Worldwide deforestation means we don’t have as many trees to absorb the extra carbon dioxide.

-This means more CO2 stays in the atmosphere, trapping more heat.
+This means more of it stays in the atmosphere, trapping more heat.